 Triangle Community Foundation will strategically invest in increasing local conservation awareness and in implementing innovative, sustainable land uses through the following grant programs:

-- Awareness grants will assist organizations in expanding conservation awareness and support through community organizing, education, and advocacy.
+- Awareness grants will assist organizations in expanding public knowledge of and support for conservation through community organizing, education, and advocacy.
 Local forums, community programs and classes, and issue-specific organizing are examples of projects the Foundation will consider.